supraja25102004/OPTIMIZATION-MODEL/README.md

 This means the factory is operating at full capacity in the most profitable way possible.

+## How to implement it:

+->Use VS Code or Jupyter Notebook.

+->Install dependencies:

+     pip install pulp matplotlib

+->Now execute it.

 ## Conclusion:

 This project is a textbook application of prescriptive analytics in data science.
 It highlights how mathematical modeling and programming can solve real-world business problems efficiently.